micro-ROS/micro-ROS.github.io/_docs/tutorials/core/create_dds_entities_by_ref/index.md

 But these QoS configurations may not fit some user's requirements.
 For these cases, micro-ROS allows the users to write their custom XML QoS and run the agent with a predefined set of QoS.
 Each entity will have its own label and the micro-ROS client will create the entities using just this reference.

 In parallel using references will also reduce the memory consumption of the micro-ROS client inside the MCU.
-This is because the parts of the code where XML are handled are just not build with the references approach.
+This is because the parts of the code where XMLs are handled are just not built with the references approach.

 Let's see how to create a micro-ROS node that creates entities with custom QoS.
 First of all, independently of which RTOS you have selected in [First micro-ROS Application on an RTOS
 ](https://micro-ros.github.io/docs/tutorials/core/first_application_rtos/) tutorial, you should have an app configuration file named `app-colcon.meta`.